 Where: The Smart Museum of Art, 5550 S. Greenwood, 773-702-0200. firstname.lastname@example.org

 Most lectures, workshops, concerts, and other programs at the Smart Museum of Art are free and open to the public.
 Space can be limited.
-Click on links below to register in advance for programs below.
+Search events here.
 Events subject to change.

 About the Smart Museum of Art

 “An intimate museum for bold encounters with art.
 As the fine arts museum of the University of Chicago, the Smart is home to thought-provoking exhibitions and an exquisite collection of ancient, Old Master, modern, and contemporary art from across the globe.
 Mission statement: The Smart Museum of Art at the University of Chicago opens the world through art and ideas.